joeyhoer/starter/README.md

 Take the monotony out of OS X system setup.

-When configuring new Mac, or when performing a clean installation of OS X, there are a number of step tasks that may be automated, including:
+When configuring a new Mac, or when performing a clean installation of OS X, there are a number of setup tasks that may be automated, including:

 - The installation of 3rd party applications.
 - The installation of command line tools.